raijinspecial/Hub/docs/source/simple.md

     pip3 install hub==1.0.0a4
     ```

-2. Register and authenticate to uploade datasests
+2. Register and authenticate to upload datasests
     ```
     hub register
     hub login